slaclab/rogue/docs/src/interfaces/memory/hub.rst

 C++ Raw Hub Example
 ===================

-Below is an example of created a raw Hub device which translates memory transctions in C++.
+Below is an example of creating a raw Hub device which translates memory transctions in C++.

 .. code-block:: c